 The Group parent company is SCOR SE, domiciled in France.
 SCOR SE, together with its consolidated subsidiaries, is listed on the Euronext Paris regulated market and on the SIX Swiss Exchange (formerly SWX Swiss Exchange) in Zurich.
-SCOR SE wholly owns its operating subsidiaries (excluding the shares held by directors).
+SCOR SE wholly owns its operating subsidiaries (excluding the shares held by directors), including SGLRI, SI's parent company.

-The main elements of the Group's business structure are presented in the chart below3:
+The main elements of the Group's business structure are presented in the chart below.3

-(\) SGLRI is included as a subsidiary of Life business units at 12/31/2021
+() SI is included as a subsidiary of Life business units at 12/31/2021

 The Group is built on three core businesses: SCOR Global Life (Life business unit), SCOR Global P&C (Non-Life business unit) and SCOR Global Investments.

 The Groups organizational choices are guided by the principles of mobilization of skills and expertise, operating efficiency, structural simplicity, clear reporting lines and balance between teams from the Group's different entities.